beemorris/beemorris.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a PhD student in Computational Linguistics at Indiana University.
-I received my MA in Computational Linguistics from IU, and my BA in Linguistics from the University of Florida.
+I received my M.A. in Computational Linguistics from IU, and my B.A. in Linguistics from the University of Florida.
 I am currently working on my qualifying exams.
 One will focus on corpus linguistics and the other on improving Swedish dependency parsing.

 My second qual will lead into my dissertation, which will focus on improving Swedish dependency parsing and comparing/contrasting Swedish parsing results.